What's the Sitch with Situational Irony?

 Ensure Plausibility

-This tip should go without saying, but I’m not known for my silence: your twist should make sense.
-It can’t come out of nowhere and it can’t be without some sort of realistic reasoning.
-Ground that plausibility in your characters’ decisions and values most of all.
+This tip should go without saying, but I'm not known for my silence: your twist should make sense.
+It can't come out of nowhere and it can't be without some sort of realistic reasoning.
+Situational irony isn't satisfying if it's simply a matter of coincidence or bad luck.
+So ground that plausibility in your characters' decisions and values.

 Time the Twist